The Lord’s Supper in Synoptic Gospels + Church Traditions

 And Moses took the blood and threw it on the people and said, “Behold the blood of the covenant that the Lord has made with you in accordance with all these words.”
 (Exod.
 24:8, ESV)

-Next, Moses said about blood that no one may eat it:
+Next, Moses said that no one may eat blood:

 For the life of a creature is in the blood, and I have given it to you to make atonement for yourselves on the altar; it is the blood that makes atonement for one’s life.
 12 Therefore I say to the Israelites, “None of you may eat blood, nor may any foreigner residing among you eat blood.”
 (Lev.
 17:11-12, ESV)